Impartial Games: A Challenge for Reinforcement Learning: Two levels of mastery

+The concept of "problem chess," involving artificially composed chess positions designed to test specific tactical or strategic motifs, offers a relevant analogy.
+LCZero, like AlphaZero, is not explicitly trained to solve such artificial problems, and it is therefore unsurprising that it can struggle with them \citep{maharaj2021chess}.
+The primary objective of AlphaZero-style algorithms in chess, shogi, and Go has been to learn to play and win games from standard starting positions---a "champion" notion of mastery.
+Their success is measured by their ability to achieve superior game outcomes rather than by their capacity to find optimal moves in every conceivable (and potentially rare or adversarial) situation, which aligns with our "expert" definition.
+Our work explores the extent to which self-play RL, trained for champion-level performance, can truly generalise to expert-level play, particularly in games with a strong parity structure like Nim.

-The champion and expert concepts will be discussed in conjunction with experimental results in Section \ref{sec:reinforcement_learning}.
-We also use an analogy and a crafted nim board below to expound the distinction between them.
+The champion and expert concepts, and their implications for RL agent performance, will be thoroughly discussed in conjunction with our experimental results in the next section.
+To further clarify this critical distinction, we offer the following analogy and a specially crafted Nim board example.

-{\bf Example 1:} Imagine a fighting game where one of the agents can force the opponent to fight on either the savanna or in the jungle.
-A champion might be an expert in savanna fight, but pretty hopeless in the jungle (or visa versa).
-Regardless, the champion can win by compelling the combat into the savanna.
-To be an expert, the agent needs to master both savanna and jungle fights to win in any situation it could possibly encounter.
+\textbf{Example 1: The Tactical Fighter Analogy.} Imagine a combat agent capable of forcing its opponent to engage in one of two distinct environments: a wide-open savanna or a dense jungle.
+A champion-level fighter might be an absolute expert in savanna combat but utterly inept in the jungle.
+Nevertheless, this champion can consistently win by always compelling the fight into the savanna.
+To be deemed an "expert" fighter, the agent would need to master both savanna and jungle combat, ensuring optimal performance in any situation it might encounter, regardless of the environment.
+This illustrates how an agent can achieve optimal outcomes from initial conditions (champion) without possessing comprehensive knowledge of all possible sub-problems (expert).

-Here is another simple (and rather extreme) example of the relevance of the two notions from the game of nim.
+Here is another simple, yet extreme, example highlighting the relevance of these two notions from the game of Nim.